 Another way is the man-in-the-middle attack, where the bad actor is in the middle between the user and a DNS resolver.
 It passes modified information, pretending to be sending normal packets of data.
 The user gets DNS records from the attacker.

-A user can evade such an attack by using a VPN for encrypted communication, not clicking on suspicious messages, and open infected attachments.
+A user can evade such an attack by using a VPN for encrypted communication, not clicking on suspicious messages, and opening infected attachments.

 The DNS cache is a useful method of saving resources, both on your local system and on multiple servers.
 It is a fast method of DNS resolution that saves time for everybody.
 Yes, it is a target for DNS poisoning attacks, but there are various methods to protect the DNS cache.